 The NHS England requirement

-Each appraiser should demonstrate that they have kept up to date and fit to practise as an appraiser annually by completion of appropriate IG and E&D updates and participation in a minimum of three appropriate appraisal calibration opportunities:
+Each appraiser should demonstrate that they have kept up to date and fit to practice as an appraiser annually by completion of appropriate IG and E&D updates, and participation in a minimum of three appropriate appraisal calibration opportunities: